-A Catholic boy who studies elsewhere was confirmed in an Anglican church.
+A Catholic boy I know was confirmed in an Anglican church.
 Was this a valid confirmation?
-As far as I know, Pope Leo XIII stated in his encyclical Apostolicae curae (1896) that Anglican orders are absolutely null and utterly void.
-Consequently, confirmations performed by Anglican bishops or priests are invalid.
+Didn’t Pope Leo XIII state in his encyclical Apostolicae curae (1896) that Anglican orders are absolutely null and utterly void.
+Are confirmations performed by Anglican bishops or priests invalid?

 In the Catholic Church confirmation is the sacrament that provides us with the spiritual strength that builds on the graces we have already obtained in baptism.
 The Church calls these sacraments, together with the Eucharist, the sacraments of Christian initiation.
 By receiving them, we advance in spiritual maturity because each is a successive encounter with Christ himself who alone can give us a created share in the uncreated nature of the Trinity.

 When we are confirmed we receive the permanent seal of the Holy Spirit, which makes us responsible members of the Church, fully entitled to promote the Christian faith and witness among Catholics and others.
 This is because it is the Holy Spirit who brings us into that unity which Christ desires for all his faithful people.

 The normal minister of the sacrament is a bishop.
 Priests may also be authorised to administer the sacrament.
 The minister lays his hands on and anoints the recipients heads with sacred oil, invoking the Holy Spirit’s grace.